 Nike’s Corporate Vision Statement

 Nike Inc.’s corporate vision is “to remain the most authentic, connected, and distinctive brand.”
 The business continues to apply this vision statement, which was emphasized in the corporation’s global growth strategy for 2015.
-The company focuses on developing its brand.
-The following are the notable components of Nike’s corporate vision statement:
+The sportswear company focuses on developing its brand.
+The following are the notable keywords in Nike’s corporate vision statement:

 Nike’s vision statement uses the word “remain,” which indicates that the company already considers its brand as the most authentic, connected, and distinctive in the global market for sporting goods and related products.
-The “authentic” component of the corporate vision statement shows that the company aims to make its products deliver high performance to consumers.
-On the other hand, the “connected” component is about ensuring consumers’ personal connection with the brand.
+The “authentic” component of the corporate vision statement shows that the business organization aims to make its sports and leisure products deliver high performance to satisfy consumers.
+On the other hand, the “connected” component is about ensuring customers’ personal connection with the brand.
 Nike’s marketing mix or 4P supports the creation and maintenance of such connection with customers.
-The company also maintains distinctiveness by delivering the best possible products to the market.
+The company also maintains “distinctive” quality by delivering the best possible products to the sporting goods market.
 This corporate vision regards Nike Inc. as a leader in the industry, while pushing the business to further separate itself from competitors.
-A notable point about the company is it also develops connections with consumers through its vision for corporate social responsibility: “to help NIKE, Inc. and our consumers thrive in a sustainable economy where people, profit and planet are in balance.”
-This vision serves as basis for Nike Inc.’s corporate social responsibility strategy and stakeholder management approaches.
+A notable point about the company is that it also develops connections with consumers through its vision for corporate social responsibility: “to help NIKE, Inc. and our consumers thrive in a sustainable economy where people, profit and planet are in balance.”
+This vision serves as a basis for Nike Inc.’s corporate social responsibility strategy and stakeholder management approaches.

-Nike Inc.’s Corporate Vision and Corporate Mission – Recommendations
+Assessment & Recommendations – Nike Inc.’s Corporate Vision & Corporate Mission

 Nike’s mission statement outlines the general strategic direction of the business.
-The statement includes such information as the company’s customers (everybody), the target market (global), and part of the philosophy of the business.
-These are strong points, based on conventions in writing ideal mission statements.
-However, Nike’s corporate mission is philosophical and does not include specifics about the kind of products offered to consumers and the nature of business processes.
+The statement includes such information as the company’s customers (everybody), the target market (global), and part of the philosophy of the sporting goods business.
+This corporate statement has strong points, based on conventions in writing ideal mission statements.
+However, Nike’s corporate mission is philosophical and does not include specifics about the kind of products offered to consumers and the nature of relevant business processes.
 In this regard, it is appropriate to recommend that the company specify the nature of its products.
 For example, Nike can improve its corporate mission statement by illustrating that its products are in the athletic and leisure footwear, apparel, and equipment industry.
-Also, stating that business processes are within the scope of the design and manufacture of such products can make the corporate mission statement more accurate and suited to Nike’s operations, employees, and business partners, including suppliers.
+Also, stating that business processes are within the scope of the design and manufacture of such products can make the corporate mission statement more accurate to guide Nike’s operations, employees, and business partners, including suppliers.

-Nike’s vision statement is about keeping the leading brand in the global industry.
-The company considers its brand as one of the major strengths of the business, and points out that it has already achieved the top brand position.
-In this regard, Nike’s corporate vision statement is satisfactory in terms of having the characteristics of the ideal vision statement.
-For example, the company’s corporate vision statement is concise, clear, inspiring, and challenging in focusing on maintaining the leading brand.
+Nike’s vision statement is about keeping brand leadership in the global industry.
+The athletic goods company considers its brand as one of the major strengths of the business, and points out that it has already achieved the top brand position.
+In this regard, Nike’s corporate vision statement is satisfactory in terms of having the characteristics of ideal vision statements.
+For example, the company’s corporate vision statement is concise, clear, inspiring, and challenging in focusing on maintaining brand leadership.
 The statement is also future-oriented, considering that Nike Inc. highlights keeping its brand’s leading position as a strategic aim for future business development.

 - Abiodun, A. J. (2010).
 Interface between corporate vision, mission and production and operations management.
 Global Journal of Management and Business Research, 10(2), 18-22.